JillAshey/FunctionalAnnotation/FunctionalAnnotation_Worflow.md

 #### i) Identify species to work with.

-For this project, the coral species of interest are *Acropora cervicornis*, *Montastraea cavernosa*, *Montipora capitata*, *Pocillopora damicornis*, *Porites compressa*, *Porites lobata*, and *Orbicella favelota*.
+For this project, the coral species of interest are *Acropora cervicornis*, *Montastraea cavernosa*, *Montipora capitata*, *Pocillopora acuta*, *Porites lobata*, and *Orbicella favelota*.
 These species were selected because they are popular corals to work with and the [Putnam Lab](http://putnamlab.com) is currently working with them.

 #### ii) Download genomic files for species of interest.